synthetic-microstructures/synthetmic/README.md

 If you don't want to use uv, you can use other alternatives like [pip](https://pip.pypa.io/en/stable/).

-The following instructions use uv for building systhetmic from source.
+The following instructions use uv for building synthetmic from source.

 1. Clone the repository by running